StefosGeo/document_data_extraction/README.md

-# PDF Scraper and Data Extractor
+# PDF Data Extractor

-This tool automatically scrapes PDF files from a specified website and then leverages OpenAPI and Lanchain to extract structured data from them.
+This tool automatically parses PDF files and  leverages OpenAI and Langchain to extract structured data from them.

 ## Table of Contents